Skip to content

 - Dynamic stabilizers: Biceps Brachii, Triceps Brachii (long head only)

 - Lock the bar of the Smith machine so that if you were to sit under it, it would be approximately head height.

 - Place a bench or a box in front of the Smith machine, at a distance that you can reach with your feet when you sit under the bar.

 - Sit under the bar and place a weight plate on your abdomen.

 - Grasp the bar with a wide pronated (overhand) grip.

 - Place the back of your heels on the bench or box.

 - Lift your hips off the floor and straighten your body.

-- Keeping your body straight and rigid, exhale as you pull your chest up to the bar.
+- Keeping your body straight and rigid and your elbows close to your body, exhale as you pull your chest up to the bar.

 - Hold for a count of two and squeeze your back muscles.

 - Inhale as you lower your body until your arms and shoulders are fully extended.